Xelvanta/roblox-custom-cursor/CONTRIBUTING.md

 These are handled in the following ways:

-* `.rcur` is associated with `rcur_importer_launcher.exe`, which runs `rcur_importer.rccapp` with the double-clicked file as an argument, using the embedded Python runtime for RCC3.
+* `.rcur` is associated with `rcur_importer_launcher.exe`, which launches `rcur_importer.rccapp` with the double-clicked file as an argument, using the embedded Python runtime for RCC3.
-* `.rccapp` is a runnable Roblox Custom Cursor Python application.
-It is essentially a `.pyw` file configured to run using the embedded Python runtime for RCC3 located in `app/python/`.
+* `.rccapp` is a runnable Roblox Custom Cursor Python application. **It is essentially a `.pyw` file** configured to run using the embedded Python runtime for RCC3 located in `app/python/`.

+### 🔒 `.rcur` Safety & Format Integrity

+The `.rcur` file format is designed to be **simple, transparent, and safe — even when used from external sources**.
+It contains exactly three lines of base64-encoded PNG image data and **no embedded logic, scripting, or metadata**.

+* **All import behavior is strictly controlled by the main application (`Roblox Custom Cursor.rccapp`) and default importer (`rcur_importer.rccapp`)**, not by the `.rcur` file itself.
+* **`.rcur` files must never contain code, commands, or runtime instructions.**
+* This makes `.rcur` files passive, static containers — similar in risk profile to image or plain text files.

+> ✅ Because the import logic does not interpret code or run dynamic input, `.rcur` files are safe to use from untrusted or external sources.

+**Contributor expectation:**
+If you're modifying or extending the importer, you must ensure it continues to treat `.rcur` strictly as image data — never as a source of logic or executable behavior.
+Avoid functions like `eval()`, `exec()`, or any pattern that parses or executes arbitrary text.

+Maintaining this design guarantees that `.rcur` files remain safe, portable, and interoperable in all environments.

 ---